Jaipur Metro: Signalling and Telecommunication

 The Jaipur Metro uses cab signalling along with a centralised automatic train control system consisting of Automatic Train Protection and automatic train signalling modules.
 Jaipur Metro has proposed that it will have automatic train operation also in future.
 A 380 MHz digital trunked TETRA radio communication system from Cassidian is used on all lines to carry both voice and data information.
 An integrated system comprising optical fibre cable, on-train radio, CCTV, and a centralised clock and public address system is used for telecommunication during train operations as well as emergencies.

-Environment and aesthetics

-A major advantage of metro is that it reduces per person carbon emission by a very significant amount.
+Artwork

 Jaipur Metro has been decorated by the artwork of heritage wall of Jaipur inside and outside of the Metro.
 Metro stations also have the same kind of artwork.

 Controversies

 On 10 March 2011, the Rajasthan High Court issued show cause notices to state authorities, JMRC, and JDA's land acquisition officer, on petition by some shop owners from Station Road, asking them to justify the Jaipur Metro Project, as petitioners alleged no proper survey was done before construction of the Pink Line began.